David E. Williams

 David E. Williams is President of the Health Business Group, a consulting firm that helps technology-enabled healthcare, medical device and pharmaceutical companies develop and execute innovative business strategies.
 He leads consulting teams, advises CEOs, is a member of corporate and non-profit boards, and chairs review panels for the federal government.
 He co-founded the company in 2003 after more than a decade as a consultant for the Boston Consulting Group and The LEK Partnership.

-He is a board member of iCardiac Technologies (a leading core lab for clinical trials), Home Care Delivered (a medical supply company) and Clerio Vision (medical lasers).
-He chairs the advisory board for Medullan (digital healthcare laboratory).
-From 2006 to 2011 he served as chairman of online medical risk management and continuing medical education provider Advanced Practice Strategies, leading the company through an 8x increase in revenue and 30x increase in valuation in two rounds of financing.
-He is a former board member of Candescent Healing, the Center for the Evaluation of Value and Risk in Health, the Hearts & Noses Hospital Clown Troupe, and Boston Young Healthcare Professionals.
+He is a board member of Clerio Vision (medical lasers), Vericred (health plan data utility) and Home Care Delivered (a medical supply company), and chairs the advisory board for Medullan (digital healthcare laboratory).
+He served as chairman of online medical risk management and continuing medical education provider Advanced Practice Strategies (sold to Relias) and Candescent Healing (sold to Restorix).
+He was board chairman of the Hearts & Noses Hospital Clown Troupe, and an advisory board member at the Center for the Evaluation of Value and Risk in Health and for Boston Young Healthcare Professionals.

 David has chaired and been a member of a variety of review panels for the Department of Health and Human Services as part of the Office of the National Coordinator for Health Information Technology’s Regional Extension Center (REC) program, which reviewed applications under the ARRA/HITECH Act.
 He also served on ONC review panels for the Beacon Community Cooperative Agreement Program and State Health Information Exchange Challenge Program and later chaired a panel to conduct a biennial review of the RECs.
 He also chaired a review panel for the Exchange Navigators under the Affordable Care Act.